Westport Wills and Trusts Lawyers

 Estate Planning Attorneys Serving Fairfield County

 Wills and trusts are essential components to any comprehensive estate plan.
-When you hire the attorneys with the Estate Planning and Probate Group at Maya Murphy, P.C., we will assist you both in determining which types of trusts are necessary and beneficial to your estate and heirs and then drafting those documents.
+When you hire the attorneys with the Estate Planning and Probate Group at Maya Law, we will assist you both in determining which types of trusts are necessary and beneficial to your estate and heirs and in drafting those documents.

 A trust is an agreement that allows a third party to hold and manage assets for the person who owns them.
 There are many different kinds of trusts that serve specific purposes for the person who creates them.
 Two of the most common kinds of trusts that are created as part of an estate plan are revocable trusts and irrevocable trusts.